aaronguostudio/learn-aws/a-cloud-guru/solutions-architect-associate/04-ec2-ebs-cloudWatch-cli-efs/ec2.md

 - Amazon's EBS volumes are ________.
     - block based storage (not object)
 - Stop and start a EC2 may cause IP chanage
+- Each EC2 instance has both a public and private IP address